-However, the candidates who belong to PWD category will have a waiver in this year’s DU SOL 2019 application shape.
+However, the candidates who belong to the PWD category will have a waiver in this year’s DU SOL 2019 application shape.

-The mode of the DU SOL 2019 utility shape will be online at some point of.
+The mode of the DU SOL 2019 utility shape will be online at some point.
 The applicants who desire to are searching for admission in DU SOL in the distance gaining knowledge of can practice for the selected UG programs (enlisted above) on or earlier than July 31, 2019.
 The dates for DU SOL PG programs will be released whenever quickly.

 About DU SOL

 The 12th five-year plan is geared up to achieve a 30% GER from the present 15% GER of students in the higher education segment.
-Attracting larger numbers from the student segment not only demands accessibility but also affordability, flexibility, and relaxations in the eligibility criteria.
-With these workable and viable parameters, distance learning serves as the rider to mass education, and, can considerably expand its scope to bring in more students to continue their education.
+Attracting larger numbers from the student segment demands not only accessibility but also affordability, flexibility, and relaxations in the eligibility criteria.
+With these workable and viable parameters, distance learning serves as the rider to mass education and can considerably expand its scope to bring in more students to continue their education.

-Distance learning has grown in shape and size, and at present accounts for 22% of the total GER of students in the higher education segment.
-Considering the needs of the Indian mass, who want to pursue higher education, while continuing to work, distance education can be the bridge for aspiring students/working professionals to achieve their dreams.
+Distance learning has grown in shape and size, and at present, accounts for 22% of the total GER of students in the higher education segment.
+Considering the needs of the Indian mass, who want to pursue higher education while continuing to work, distance education can be the bridge for aspiring students/working professionals to achieve their dreams.
 The areas, which can bolster the initiatives of distance learning in India, are: